metreeca/java/docs/how-to/alias-resources.md

 ---
-title:  How To Alias Resources
+title: "Alias Resources"
+trail: "How-To"
 ---

 Sometimes you need to access resources using alternate identifiers or to set up simplified query endpoints: